 Nicaragua is a signatory of the Cartagena Protocol on Biosafety and requires notification for imports of genetically engineered crops (GE) and a risk analysis for biotechnology events.
-Imports of GE crops are limited to the use of animal feed since the Nicaraguan Commission of Risk Analysis of Living Modified Crops (CONARGEM) has not yet approved the use of GE crops for human consumption and/or cultivation
+Imports of GE crops are limited to the use of animal feed since the Nicaraguan Commission of Risk Analysis of Living Modified Crops (CONARGEM) has not yet approved the use of GE crops for human consumption and/or cultivation.

 GE corn and soybean meal are the top imported products.
-In 2017, Nicaraguan imports of these two products reached over 321,982 metric tons (MT) with a total value of \$80 million.
+In 2018, Nicaraguan imports of these two products reached over 338,849 metric tons (MT) with a total value of \$96 million.
 Importers and/or exporters cannot request approval for new GE events since Nicaragua's biotech law, Law 705, lacks implementing regulations.
 This is a major limitation to the adoption of new biotechnologies in Nicaragua.

+Since April 2018, Nicaragua has been immersed in a social political crisis and at the moment biotechnology is not a priority for the Government.
 Some of the best prospects in the mid-term are the approval of GE corn and soybean events for cultivation and animal feed.
 However, the approval of GE events will depend, to a great extent, on whether the implementing regulations of Law 705 are officially passed.